In this article:

 - The symptoms exist even after the first few days of your periods.

-Premenstrual syndrome is a monthly occurrence in the lives of menstruating females.
+Premenstrual syndrome is a monthly occurrence in the lives of many females during their childbearing years.

-These will help you curb the associated symptoms and allow you to perform your best even in those difficult days.
+Incorporating some lifestyle changes and dietary additions a week before your period, will help diminish the intensity of PMS symptoms and allow you to perform your best even in those difficult days.

 Expert Answers (Q&A)